Predicting Lexical Complexity in English Texts: The Complex 2.0 Dataset: Predicting Categorical Complexity

 Our results indicate that for prediction of lexical complexity in the CWI--2016 dataset, five of the ablated feature groups are useful.
 Features encoding information about word length and the regularity of the singular/plural forms of nouns, the typical age of acquisition of the words, and the broad syntactic categories of the words improve the accuracy of the classifier, as do word embeddings.

 For words in the CWI--2018 dataset, no feature group was found to be particularly useful for prediction of lexical complexity, though a simple model based only on word length information outperformed the default baseline exploiting all features.
+Again, this may be due to the typically longer MWEs present in the CWI--2018 dataset, which are exclusively labelled as complex.

-When predicting the lexical complexity of individual words in the CompLex data, features encoding information about whether or not the word was archaic, about the regularity of the singular/plural forms of nouns, and about the stress patterns of the words were all found to be useful.
+When predicting the lexical complexity of individual words in the Comp\-Lex 2.0 data, features encoding information about whether or not the word was archaic, about the regularity of the singular/plural forms of nouns, and about the stress patterns of the words were all found to be useful.
 When considering multiword units (bigrams), a far larger proportion of the feature groups was observed to be useful for lexical complexity prediction.
-In our ablation study of bigrams, we assigned the bigram the average value for numeric features and the value assigned to the second word for symbolic/string features.
+In our ablation study of bigrams, we assigned the bigram the average value of each feature (all of the features were represented numerically, including binary and one hot representations, and none of the features were symbolic).
 We found that features encoding information about word frequency, whether or not the words were archaic, word length, regularity of singular/plural forms, standard age of acquisition, broad syntactic category, the word's status as either archaic, alien, obsolete, colloquial, rare, or standard, the stress pattern of the word, and the occurrence of an INFOBOX element in the Wikipedia entry for the word were all useful predictors of lexical complexity.
 Averaged word embeddings also improved the accuracy of predictions made by the \texttt{trees.RandomForest} classifier in the CompLex (multi) dataset.